-1,001 Plays connects playwrights and audiences from worlds apart.
+1,001 Plays connects playwrights and audiences from worlds apart

-Meet Our Global Partners
+Global Partners agree to:

 Gao Ziwen “Alex” - associate professor at Nanjing University, head of the Department of Theatre, Film and TV.
 He received a bachelor's degree in Chinese Language and Literature from Nanjing University and a PhD in Theatre.
 In 2011, he was a visiting scholar at Columbia University.
 In 2013, he participated in the Austria Resident Artist project.
 In 2019, he was selected as Excellent Youth of Social Sciences in Jiangsu Province.
 His main research interests are avant-garde theater and theater criticism.